-Hopefully this one is obvious: if you’re traveling on wet or snowy roads, you should reduce your speed.
+First and foremost, if you’re traveling on wet, icy, or snowy roads, you should reduce your speed.
 Speed limits are based on ideal conditions, and if you are driving through heavy snow, you’re not going to be able to go as fast as you would on a clear, warm day.

-Increase Following Distance
+2. Increase Following Distance

-Use Your Headlights
+3. Use Your Headlights

-Don’t Slam On Your Brakes
+4. Don’t Slam On Your Brakes

 Unfortunately, hydroplaning is a common occurrence in bad weather, and if you find yourself losing control of your car, the natural inclination is often to brake hard.
 But slamming on the brakes makes things worse.
 It causes your brakes to lock up, which in turn makes your tires stop spinning.
 The result?
 Your car basically becomes a sled that's difficult to control.